 “(…) It is difficult to define the spatial dimensions of memory.
 It is there, the room of my childhood, which I am still tidying and which is still dying, at the same time as its inhabitants, – their mortal shell.. (…)” Tadeusz Kantor

-Many of our efforts are aimed at overcoming death, be it out of medical, scientific, philosophical or religious motivation.
-What is not yet possible in reality is all the more lived out in artistic fiction.
-What-if scenarios are thought through to the end with the growing realisation that nothing good would come of it.
-In the style of Tadeusz Kantor’s “Dead Class” and his theatre of death, I bring a school class back to life post mortem.
+Many of our efforts are aimed at overcoming death, whether for medical, scientific, philosophical or religious motives.
+What is not yet possible in reality is explored all the more in artistic fiction.
+What-if scenarios are thought through to the end and make us realise that nothing good would come of it.
+In the style of Tadeusz Kantor’s “Dead Class” and his theatre of death, here I bring a school class back to life post mortem.
+I sit between them as a link between yesterday and today.
+The children’s song “When and where will we meet again and be happy?” must remain painfully unanswered.

 What ChatGPT has to say about the “Uncanny Valley”.